0xArsi/snp-clustering/README.md

 ## Current Results

 We have performed $k$-means clustering on the SNP data to determine how well it could capture population and subpopulation level structures.
-As one might imagine, we came to the seemingly reasonable conclusion that $k$-means can adequately capture the population substructure (silhouette score of $\sim 0.73$ with an optimal 6 clusters), while tuning to cluster at the subpopulation level yields poor precision (silhouette score of $\sim 0.26$ with an "optimal" 20 clusters).
+It came close to capturing the true population structure (silhouette score of $\sim 0.73$ with an optimal 5 clusters), while tuning to cluster at the subpopulation level yields poor precision (silhouette score of $\sim 0.26$ with an "optimal" 20 clusters).
 In this case, there are likely many mislabellings between subpopulations belonging to the same population.

-Surprisingly though, hierarchical clustering does worse.
-Using three kinds of linkages (Ward, Average, Single) resulted in silhouette scores of $< 0.2$ and an incorrect number of optimal clusters (8 instead of 6) for populations.
-The subpopulation structure was barely discernible based on the optimal clusters the algorithm merged the data up to.
-Inspecting the details of these linkage functions renders this result not as surprising, though.
-At each iteration of agglomerative clustering, the two clusters with the lowest pairwise "distance" get merged together.
-Ward's method interprets this distance via the intra-cluster variance increase due to the merging of the clusters, but it ignores inter-cluster distance.
-This does not lend well to clustering subpopulations which may have low inter-cluster distances.
-Average linkage considers both intra-cluster and inter-cluster distance, but the inter-cluster distance of subpopulations in a given population may be too small to be useful compared to the inter-cluster distance between the populations themselves.
-Single linkage considers the minimum distance between one point in one cluster and a point in the other; this could yield irregularly shaped or otherwise nonsensically merged clusters since the distribution of pairwise point distances is ignored.
+The best instances of hierarchical clustering (using Ward linkage and average linkage) achieved a similar result when tuned by distance threshold instead of desired number of clusters (sil. scores of ~0.75).
+Both of these methods also did not discern subpopulation structure well.
+Again, this is likely due to the fact that none of these linkage methods handle cases where subcluster distance distributions are very unimodal (no big difference between intracluster and intercluster distance).

+## Limitations and Future Research

+This project has the following limitations:
+* data size
+* use of genetically/biologically uninformed distance functions
+* use of naive hyperparameter tuning methods

+The latter two of these are arguably the most important.
+Additionally, future work should be done on a way to combine the results of hierarchical clustering at multiple distance thresholds to capture subcluster structure more effectively.
+One could also explore representing the SNP data into a different, potentially non-euclidean space.